-Here are 22 ideas to help your mind calm down
+Here are 20+ ideas to help your mind slow down and stop overthinking

 I’ve separated my ideas into 2 categories: inside and outside.
 I did this with the midset that sometimes you want something mindless to do inside as you’re winding down for the day, and because other times you want something to help lose yourself in out of your home.

 - Crossword Puzzles